|Monthly Tech-Tip |

 Alternate Names: New Zealand Kaolin, New Zealand PFC

-Thought to be the whitest clay in the world.
+Thought to be the whitest globally available clay in the world.
 The white primary clay deposits mined at Matauri Bay are derived from the alteration of acid volcanic rocks.
-The aluminosilicate feldspar minerals in the parent rhyolite have been broken down to their constituents by low temperature hydrothermal alteration and have then reconstituted as halloysite.
+The aluminosilicate feldspar minerals in the parent rhyolite have been broken down to their constituents by low-temperature hydrothermal alteration and have then reconstituted as halloysite.
 It has a tubular crystal structure, which is markedly different from the booklet or platelet crystal structure of kaolinite.

 The company has developed a unique beneficiation process (which includes filter pressing and thus the designation PFC or Premium Filter Cake) to ensure a high degree of purity.
 They claim 0.1% on a 240 mesh screen.
 This material is exported to many parts of the world.

 This kaolin is also ideal in glaze slurries, it suspends and dry-hardens them well and the low iron and TiO2 content mean that clear glazes will be more transparent, often significantly so.
-Its stickiness can mean more issues with agglomerates so it is important to sieve glazes to break these up.
+Its stickiness means more issues with agglomerates so it is important to intensely propeller mix or sieve glazes to break these up.
+Grolleg kaolin has a similar performance so it can be substituted into most recipes.

 The original bag of this product in 2014.